To grow plants, communities and prosperity to end poverty and protect our planet.

 WHAT WE DO: TALIA FARMS

-- Spur economic development through organic agricultural production of organic vegetables for the domestic and export markets
+- Spur economic development through organic agricultural production of vegetables for the domestic and export markets

 - Promote entrepreneurship in multiple sectors to diversify and strengthen the local economy.

 - Strengthen the community through access to vital human and social services healthcare education, women and child specialized services; get young people engaged in building their own future and forego illegal and dangerous activities because of lack of opportunities and choices..